 Download and install the agent

 Running the HealthCheck for Azure assessment requires that you download and install the assessment Agent on all of the nodes in your network infrastructure.
-We recommend that that you install the Agent throughout the network, even on servers that you may not intend to migrate.
+We recommend that you install the Agent throughout the network, even on servers that you may not intend to migrate.
 This is because one of the services that the assessment provides is creating a graphical map of all of your network’s application and server dependencies.
 Being able to visualize all of these dependencies is essential to migration planning.

 For instructions and guidance on installing the agent, see the following: